Motivating Effort with Information about Future Rewards: Conclusion

 \section{Conclusion}

-In this paper, we study the optimal mechanism to motivate effort in a dynamic moral hazard model without transfers, in order to identify the conditions required for the principal to benefit from the dynamic utilization of information.
-We characterize the optimal information policy in closed form, thus revealing two key conditions that make dynamic disclosure valuable: one is that the principal is {impatient} compared with the agent, and the other is that the environment makes the agent become {pessimistic} over time.
-In a stationary environment, the principal can benefit from dynamic disclosure if and only if she is {less patient} than the agent.
-By contrast, in a pessimistic environment, the principal always benefits from dynamic disclosure, but the structure of the optimal policy still relies on the level of patience.
+In this paper, we study the optimal mechanism to motivate effort in a dynamic moral hazard model without transfers.
+We develop a unified framework and characterize the optimal policy in closed form, identifying two precise conditions under which dynamic disclosure is strictly valuable to the principal: one is that the principal is impatient compared with the agent, and the other is that the agent would become pessimistic over time absent any disclosure.

-Our baseline model describes settings that exclude transfers completely.
-In the research lab example discussed in the Introduction, this reflects that the salaries of the postdoc are not based on his efforts and projects.
-In some other applications, it may be a strong assumption that the principal cannot use any form of transfers.
-To address this concern, we discuss how our analysis extends to a framework that allows transfers (Appendix \ref{app:transfers}), where the principal offers an information/wage contract to the agent.
-The extension demonstrates that information disclosure is still valuable for the principal to motivate effort as long as the agent's effort and task completion are noncontractible, and the optimal contracts contain the information policies that arise from the baseline model.

-We regard one contribution of this paper as pointing out the relationship between the optimal information policy and the players' risk attitude over time lotteries.
-Under exponential discounting, the risk attitude is fully captured by the discount rate.
-However, this is not the case when the players have other time preferences.
-We hope this connection between dynamic information design and time preference will be further explored in future work.
+Our results reveal distinct optimal policy structures across different environments.
+In binary-stationary settings, an impatient principal optimally employs maximally delayed disclosure \textendash{} withholding all information until a specific threshold before complete revelation \textendash{} while a patient principal prefers static disclosure.
+With general quality distributions, the optimal policy for an impatient principal becomes a cutoff cascade, where the principal gradually reveals whether the reward exceeds a time-varying threshold.
+In pessimistic environments, maximally delayed disclosure remains optimal for an impatient principal, while a patient principal chooses Poisson disclosure \textendash{} releasing information at a calibrated rate that exactly offsets the downward drift in the agent's belief.
+Crucially, our unified framework synthesizes these policy forms by identifying which constraints bind: static individual rationality in stationary environments versus dynamic obedience in pessimistic ones.

+Our analysis also emphasizes how players' risk attitudes toward time lotteries shape optimal information policies.
+Under exponential discounting, these risk attitudes reduce to simple comparisons of discount rates.
+With other time preferences, however, this relationship becomes considerably richer.
+This connection between dynamic information design and time preferences suggests a promising direction for future research, particularly in environments where standard exponential discounting may not hold.

+Beyond time preferences, Table~\ref{tab:summary} points to another natural direction for future research: the general nonstationary case, where the quality is continuously distributed and the task completion rate varies with quality.
+This setting combines the challenges of continuous quality (requiring gradual disclosure) with time-varying beliefs (requiring dynamic obedience constraints).
+Characterizing closed-form solutions in such environments remains open.

 {\thesection.\arabic{equation}} {\thesection.\arabic{Lem}} {\thesection.\arabic{Def}} {\thesection.\arabic{Prop}}

 \setstretch{1}